Reliability of uGMRT Band-4 Polarimetry: Results from a Quadrature Hybrid Polarizer Bypass Experiment: A Controlled Experiment

 \section{A Controlled Experiment}

-The engineering tests identified the QH polarizer as the source of the instability, but astronomical observations were required to verify this finding under realistic observing conditions.
-We designed a controlled experiment in which the QH polarizer was bypassed in a subset of antennas, converting them from circular to linear polarization feeds while keeping all other components unchanged.
+The engineering tests identified the QH polariser as the source of the instability, but astronomical observations were required to verify this finding under realistic observing conditions.
+We designed a controlled experiment in which the QH polariser was bypassed in a subset of antennas, converting them from circular to linear polarization feeds while keeping all other components unchanged.

-Based on the engineering analysis, the polarization corruptions in the uGMRT Band 4 system originate primarily from the feed and the frontend electronics, with the QH polarizer responsible for the dominant contribution to the cross-coupling in the frontend system.
+Based on the engineering analysis, the polarization corruptions in the uGMRT Band 4 system originate primarily from the feed and the frontend electronics, with the QH polariser responsible for the dominant contribution to the cross-coupling in the frontend system.
 With the QH removed, only the feed can produce dominant cross-coupling.
 To establish a baseline for comparison, we first observed a set of calibrator sources over two days with the standard system configuration.
 These observations provided a template of the instrumental response under normal operating conditions.
-Following this, the QH polarizers were bypassed in seven antennas using direct couplers, with no other modifications to the signal chain (Fig. \ref{hood}).
+Following this, the QH polarisers were bypassed in seven antennas using direct couplers, with no other modifications to the signal chain (Figure \ref{hood}).
 We then repeated the observations on the same sources with identical observing settings.

 We typically observed standard unpolarized and polarized calibrator sources like 3C147, 3C286, DA240 and a variety of pulsars with different RM and fractional polarization, for the interferometric analysis, we are going to present only the analysis of interferometric calibrators such as 3C147 (unpolarized), 3C286 (2-5\% fractional polarization strength) and DA240 (25-30\% fractional polarization strength).